adrianm192168/DShield-SIEM-Suricata/README.md

 	> sshkey private key path \
 	> cloud/local honeypot hostname, IP, and path to pcap files \
 	> directory to pcap files on local host \
-	> path to bpf on local host (So Suricata will not bloat logs with your sensor IP responses) \
+	> path to .bpf file on local host (So Suricata will not bloat logs with your honeypot IP responses) \
 	> path to suricata log directory "/var/log/suricata" by default \

 	git clone https://github.com/adrianm192168/DShield-SIEM-Suricata

 Edit the variables in the pull_pcap.sh script to match your environment

+You can create a bpf filter file so Suricata won't create alerts against your sensor's IP \
+It would look something like

+	not src host <honeypot ip>

 Create a cron job to run this daily